codetriplett/stew/preview/webgl.md

 ## Variables

 Values are linked at the moment your shaders are processed.
 Each one is defined by its type and name to be used within the program.
-Most accept basic arrays, the ones that that start with a subtype, e.g. FLOAT are attribute variables that require you to use a typed array, e.g Float32Array.
-Variables can usually only be used by code on their side of the speparation point, but ones the the vertex shader can be preceeded by a star to indicate they should be shared with the fragment shader.
+Most accept basic arrays, the ones that that start with a subtype, e.g. FLOAT, are attribute variables that require you to use a typed array, e.g Float32Array.
+Variables can usually only be used by code on their side of the vertex/fragment shader speparation point, but ones in the vertex shader can be preceeded by a star to indicate they should be shared with the fragment shader.

 ```
 ['canvas', { width: 960, height: 540 }, stew`